 Fried rice needs a drier rice that isn’t sticky.
 So it’s actually best to use precooked rice from the day before.
 Rice dries out a bit in the fridge so it’s the perfect texture.
 If you don’t have day old rice, then simple spread your cooked rice out in a single layer and allow it to dry completely before using.

-Rice Recipes
+Recipes

-How to add flavor to rice when cooking
+Adding flavor to rice

-It’s easy to mix in dried spices, seasoning, fresh herbs and even liquid condiments to rice when you are cooking it.
-Here are some of our favorites:
+I love mixing up my rice by adding spices and seasonings.
+You can get creative and match the flavors of the main dish you are serving.
+It's easy to mix in dried spices, seasonings, fresh herbs and even liquid condiments to rice when you are cooking it.

 - Smoked paprika